 Launch VMware Workstation.
 In the “Library” pane, select the machine you wish to export.

 Select “File” -> “Export to OVF.”
 A dialog box will appear asking to specify the destination directory in which the OVF will be saved.
 Browse to the desired location and click “Save.”

 A progress bar will be displayed showing the task completion.

 To reduce file transfer time, and ensure file integrity, it is recommended to use an archival tool such as the open source 7zip to compress the OVF folder.
-Once the archive is created, it is advised calculate a checksum to ensure the integrity of your files.
-This can be done in most archival programs, in 7zip, simply highlight the archive and go to “File” and selecting “Calculate Checksum”.
-The checksum value can provided to the Lumen Cloud NOC to ensure the integrity of the uploaded archive.
+Once the archive is created, calculate a checksum to ensure the integrity of your files.
+This can be done in most archival programs.
+In 7zip, simply highlight the archive, go to “File,” and select “Calculate Checksum.”
+The checksum value can be provided to the Lumen Cloud NOC to ensure the integrity of the uploaded archive.

 Upload the archive to the provided FTP location for import.